 If you want to be successful, you must take action.
 People who have accomplished extraordinary results in life are those who are proactive and get things done.

-What you need to do is to simply list down 5 of your most important tasks and then get them done each day.
+What you need to do is simply list down 5 of your most important tasks and then get them done each day.

 Can you imagine how these small victories can impact your life?
 Success starts with taking the first small steps, just like the quote, “The journey of a thousand miles begins with one step.”